klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction/transaction-type-support.md

 ## TxTypeFeeDelegatedValueTransfer

-Fee delegation version of TxTypeValueTransfer.
+Fee delegating version of TxTypeValueTransfer.
-For more information, see [TxTypeFeeDelegatedValueTransfer](../../../../..//klaytn/design/transactions/fee-delegation#txtypefeedelegatedvaluetransfer).
+For more information, see [TxTypeFeeDelegatedValueTransfer](../../../../../klaytn/design/transactions/fee-delegation#txtypefeedelegatedvaluetransfer).

 **Parameters**
 | Name | Type | Description |